Running Jobs Through Scheduler (SLURM)

 exit 0

-※ Example of using 1 node with 10 threads per node
+※ Example of occupying 1 node and using 10 threads per node

 • CPU MPI Program